kumar045/mdfileviewer/Module 3 Part B.md

 4. In the Additional Information section, click the Source Properties tab:

-If we have any vulnerability in frontend app then we'll notice the vulnerability.

 Congratulations!
 You are now able to scan the vulnerability using a Web Security Scanner scan